Zemanta/engineering-at-zemanta/1-Services.md

 A successful build on `master` branch is also a prerequisite for most of our deployment procedures.

 You can access Circle CI via github OAuth.
 Just log in and "follow" the appropriate projects your manager has pointed out, so you'll be able to monitor build statuses.

+## 6. Dapulse

+All tech leads and managers also use Dapulse as a digested and curated version of tracking high level progress across all teams.

+## 7.